Arvoria/RobaseService/docs/introduction.md

 ### Dynamic Updates

 Every key in your Firebase Realtime Database can be modified from the Firebase Console.
-This allows for some unique behaviour that you couldn't otherwise do without loading up the client and entering the game yourself to modify DataStores through the command bar - which is slow, and can be complicated.
+This allows for some unique behaviour that you couldn't otherwise do without loading up the client and entering the game yourself to modify DataStores through the command bar - which is slow and can be complicated.

-With a Realtime Database you can have functions that check keys periodically or do something at specific times, or enable/disable beta features/content for your players depending on the value received.
+With a Realtime Database, you can have functions that check keys periodically or do something at specific times, or enable/disable beta features/content for your players depending on the value received.

 As noted in our example, Double XP is a perfect example of a timed event that can run via your database.
 You can set a key, say "Activate" to true, and then watch as your game-code updates and displays that the event is in progress and updates accordingly.

-You can create Fast Flag deployment for your game.
-This is the deployment system Roblox uses to enable and disable content.
+You can create a Fast-Flag deployment system for your game.
+This is the deployment system Roblox uses to enable and disable features.
+This is possible with DataStoreService but it isn't as easy or convenient.